 Dixie Dixon has always been inspired by the allure, magic and unique challenge of shooting fashion photography.
 Texas born and bred, Dixie’s projects have taken her around the world.
-As one of the 16 original US Nikon Ambassadors, Dixie has spent the last decade bringing creative visions to life for major commercial brands, ad agencies, and fashion/commercial clients such as Nikon, Disney, Virgin, Florsheim Shoes, and Rock and Roll Denim, and more.
+As one of the 16 original US Nikon Ambassadors, Dixie has spent the last decade bringing creative visions to life for major commercial brands, ad agencies, and fashion/commercial clients such as Nikon, Disney, Virgin, Florsheim Shoes, Rock & Roll Denim, Marriott and more.
+In 2021, Dixie ranked #1 Top Fashion Photographer by One Eyeland Awards worldwide.

 Every weekend at 6:00 A.M., shy, blonde-haired Dixie Dixon would show up on the school field, full-manual Nikon FG in hand, to shoot Little League pictures.
 Shooting took all day.
 Chaos set in whenever kids would arbitrarily switch positions in line.
 It wasn’t much of a job, but for a quiet Texas girl in high school, $10 an hour sounded like heaven.
 Dixie loved it.
 As the little kids say, she loved it enough to marry it.